 The Environmental Management and Monitoring Plan.

-However, the Contractor need not comply with the obligation in paragraph 1 above where action is necessary for the safety of life or the preservation of property from serious damage, provided that any action shall be so conducted as to minimize the likelihood of injury to life or Serious Harm to the Marine Environment.
+Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is carried out for the safety of the vessel or Installation or the safety of human life, provided that all reasonable measures are taken to minimise the likelihood of Serious Harm to the Marine Environment, and shall be reported forthwith to the Authority.

-Section 3
+Section 4